kudi29/kudi29/README.md

 # Hi, I'm Wadahfred 👋

-**A Data Analyst with a strong background in Applied Statistics**, I'M passionate about transforming data into meaningful insights and supporting data-driven decision-making.
+**A Data Analyst with a strong background in Applied Statistics**, I'm passionate about transforming data into meaningful insights and supporting data-driven decision-making.
 I'm Interested in Data Analytics, Business Intelligence & Healthcare Analytics

 ## Skills